josmar-crwdstffng/angular/aio/content/guide/ngmodule-faq.md

 Export [declarable](guide/bootstrapping#the-declarations-array) classes that components in *other* NgModules are able to reference in their templates.
 These are your *public* classes.
-If you don't export a declarable class, it stays *private*, visible only to other components declared in this NgModule.
+If you do not export a declarable class, it stays *private*, visible only to other components declared in this NgModule.

-You *can* export any declarable class &mdash;components, directives, and pipes&mdash; whether it's declared in this NgModule or in an imported NgModule.
+You *can* export any declarable class &mdash;components, directives, and pipes&mdash; whether it is declared in this NgModule or in an imported NgModule.

 You *can* re-export entire imported NgModules, which effectively re-export all of their exported classes.
-An NgModule can even export a module that it doesn't import.
+An NgModule can even export a module that it does not import.

 ## What should I *not* export?

-Don't export the following:
+Do not export the following:

 *   Private components, directives, and pipes that you need only within components declared in this NgModule.
-    If you don't want another NgModule to see it, don't export it.
+    If you do not want another NgModule to see it, do not export it.

 *   Non-declarable objects such as services, functions, configurations, and entity models.
 *   Components that are only loaded dynamically by the router or by bootstrapping.
     Such [entry components](guide/ngmodule-faq#q-entry-component-defined) can never be selected in another component's template.
-    While there's no harm in exporting them, there's also no benefit.
+    While there is no harm in exporting them, there is also no benefit.

-*   Pure service modules that don't have public \(exported\) declarations.
+*   Pure service modules that do not have public \(exported\) declarations.
-    For example, there's no point in re-exporting `HttpClientModule` because it doesn't export anything.
+    For example, there is no point in re-exporting `HttpClientModule` because it does not export anything.
     Its only purpose is to add http service providers to the application as a whole.

 ## Can I re-export classes and modules?